radio-aktywne/beaver/docs/docs/02-Usage.md

 You can subscribe to the Server-Sent Events (SSE) by sending a `GET` request to the `/sse` endpoint.
-The app will send you the events as they happen.
+The service will send you the events as they happen.

 For example, you can use `curl` to do that: